microsoft/ChakraCore-wiki/Build-Status.md

 ## Legacy Builds

-### Windows 8.1 Blue with VS 2013
+### Windows 8.1 Blue with VS 2015

-Once a day, we run builds of some configurations using Windows 8.1 Blue (Windows Server 2012 R2) with VS 2013.
+Once a day, we run builds of some configurations using Windows 8.1 Blue (Windows Server 2012 R2) with VS 2015 (Dev 14).

 |                   | __Debug__ | __Test__ | __Release__ |
 |:-----------------:|:---------:|:--------:|:-----------:|